Miss Côte d'Ivoire

-Miss Côte d'Ivoire is a national beauty pageant in Ivory Coast (also known as Cote d'Ivoire).
+Miss Côte d'Ivoire is a national beauty pageant that selects Ivory Coast's official representatives in Miss World and Miss Universe—two of the Big Four beauty pageants.

 History

 Miss Cote d'Ivoire has existed since 1956 but currently, Miss Cote d'Ivoire new team was placed since 1996.
 The committee Miss Côte d'Ivoire is an association chaired by Victor Yapobi (Comici).
 The organizing committee created in 1996 consists of an executive committee of six members and regional committees throughout Côte d'Ivoire.
 There are even elections were held for the Ivorian out in 2002, 2008, 2009 and 2010 organized by the EU-Comici under the supervision of the Secretary General of the Committee Miss Côte d'Ivoire.

-International franchise titles

-Miss Cote d'Ivoire sends delegates to participate in the Big Four international beauty pageants since 1985.
-Note that the year designates the time Cote d'Ivoire has acquired that particular pageant franchise.